Major festivals in Japan

 The people wear the leaves of hollyhock.

-Kyoto Imperial Palace Shimogamo Shrine Kamigamo Shrine
+Guide to Kyoto Imperial Palace Guide to Shimogamo Shrine Guide to Kamigamo Shrine

-Gion Festival (Kyoto, July 1 to 31) is the annual festival of Yasaka Shrine in Gion district.
+Gion Festival is the annual festival of Yasaka Shrine in Gion district.

 As the festival of the shrine, various events are held for a month.